An article from Sam Whited did the rounds on Hacker News recently,

 Chat: Google Chat wasn’t difficult to let go of, and since MSN Messenger was rolled into Skype, I’m preparing to go with Skype alone.
 This is possibly a benefit of being in the UK, as MSN Messenger was the messaging service when I was in school - AOL Messenger never really had the same reach here.
 The old days of ICQ are best forgotten.

 Music: iTunes Match is my backup in the cloud.
 I commute and do most of my music listening in the car- I like knowing my music is on my device, and can rely on it being there even when data coverage is not.

 Video: I never really liked Youtube as a platform, even before Google took it over.
 Vimeo is where I share the very few videos I produce.

-So, should you follow my lead and delete your Google account?
-No, probably not, Google’s services are very good, and in regard to privacy concerns unless you are going to go to great lengths to hide what you online you’re being monitored anyway.
-But I looked at what I did online and didn’t find a particular need to make use of the services Google provides.
+Google’s services are very good, and in regard to privacy concerns unless you are going to go to great lengths to hide what you online you’re being monitored anyway.
+Whether you should delete your Google account is up to you, in most cases probably not, but I looked at what I did online and didn’t find a particular need to make use of the services Google provides.
 However, the more Google pushes Google+ and corporate requirements that are counter users best interests, the more appealing a Google-free life appears.